Dutch Quirk #91: Live their lives for the borrel at the end of the week

 A country where washing the stresses of a work week away with some drinks is a social event? 😳 Let’s just say Netherlands: 1 World: 0

-Ik maak geen grapje (I’m not kidding), the Dutch have mastered the art of winding down after work.
-In fact, there’s even a verb for it.
+Ik maak geen grapje (I’m not kidding), the Dutch have seemingly mastered the art of winding down after a long week at work or university.

 What is it?

-Borrelen involves that well-deserved after-work time with your boss and colleagues, where you can all sit back and unwind with some drinks and a joke (or ten).
+This involves some well-deserved after-work time with your boss and colleagues, where you can all sit back and unwind with some drinks.
 Proost! 🍻

-And no borrel is complete without a full complement of borrelhapjes (borrel snacks)!
+More often than not, a borrel isn’t complete without a full complement of borrelhapjes (borrel snacks).

 READ MORE | Dutch Quirk #32: Eat a lot of very questionable snack food

-You can also savour the warmth of bitterballen dipped in spicy mustard, washed down with a cold beer.
+Or you can savour the warmth of bitterballen dipped in spicy mustard, washed down with a cold beer. 😋

 Not into cheese or meat?
 Don’t worry — patatjes met mayo (chips with mayonnaise) is simple, but hard to beat.